 - WA PREP (Personal Responsibility Education Program) for Healthy Youth - Washington's evidence-based federally funded teen pregnancy prevention program.

 - "Three Decades of Research: The Case for Comprehensive Sex Education,"Journal of Adolescent Health, Oct.
 12, 2020.

 Also see resources below on "Support for LGBTQ Students"

 - Healthy Native Youth - health promotion materials, including sexual health curricula for American Indian and Alaska Native youth.

 - In Their Own Words: Guidelines for Supporting the Sexual Health of Young People Experiencing Intellectual/Developmental Disabilities, Multnomah Co.
 Health Dept.

-- Sexual education resources for children, teens and young adults with developmental and intellectual disabilities, and parents and professionals.
+- Sexual education resources for children, teens and young adults with developmental and intellectual disabilities, for parents and professionals.
 Resource list from RespectAbility.

 - Sexuality Education for Students with Disabilities, Resources from the Center for Parent Information and Resources.